MirageNet/Mirage/doc/docs/examples/pong.md

 # Pong

-A simple example for "How to built a multiplayer game with Mirage" is Pong, which is included in the AssetStore package of Mirage.
-It illustrates the usage of NetworkManager, NetworkManagerHUD, NetworkBehaviour, NetworkIdentity, NetworkTransform, NetworkStartPosition and NetworkingAttributes.
+A simple example of "How to build a multiplayer game with Mirage" is Pong, which is included in the AssetStore package of Mirage.
+It illustrates the usage of NetworkManager, NetworkManagerHUD, NetworkBehaviour, NetworkIdentity, NetworkTransform, NetworkStartPosition, and NetworkingAttributes.

 ![Pong](/img/examples/pong/Pong1.jpg)

 ## Setting the number of players

 First of all, let's have a look at the NetworkManager object in the main scene.
-When adding the NetworkManager component to a gameobject, a few default settings are already set (**Don't destroy on Load**, **Run in Background**, ...)
+When adding the NetworkManager component to a game object, a few default settings are already set (**Don't destroy on Load**, **Run in Background**, ...)
 For playing Pong the maximum number of players is 2, so the setting **Network Info/Max connections** will also be 2.
 As there are no other scenes (room,